Platform Configuration: API

 Example:

-John Doe is a non-Admin user and uses his key to submit a GET call for a list of departments in the organization.
+John Smith is a non-Admin user and uses his key to submit a GET call for a list of departments in the organization.
 He receives an error message informing him that he does not have permission to retrieve this data.
-This is because when David logs into Betterworks, he can't access the Admin module where the department list resides.
+This is because when John logs into Betterworks, he can't access the Admin module where the department list resides.
 In short, the API functionality is adhering to the permissions of his role.

 If you'd rather not link the API key to a real user's account (since it will no longer work if the user leaves the organization and their Betterworks account is deactivated), you can create a dummy account in Betterworks: